-- Be treated with respect, dignity and privacy.
+- Be treated with respect, dignity, and privacy.

 - Be treated fairly, whatever his/her:

 - Race.

+Religion.

+Bisability

+Age

+Age

-- Religion.
+- Gender.Disability.Age.

-- Gender.
+- SexualHealth status.Pregnancy.

-- Sexual orientation.
+- orientation.

-- Ethnic background.

-- Disability.

 - Have your youth's information kept private.
 The only time we may share your information is when required by law.
 (The Confidentiality section provides more details).

 - Have access to care.

 - Learn about services in a way that:

 - Respects your culture.

 - You can understand.

 - Fits your needs.

 - Take part in making your child's plan of care.

 - Get information in a language your family can understand.

 - Get things translated for free.

 - Get information in other ways if you ask for it.

 - Get information about Magellan and its:

 - Providers.

 - Programs.

 - Services.

 - Participate in the process.
 Know about the clinical rules followed in your youth's care.

 - Ask providers and others on the Child and Family Team about their work history and training.

 - Not to be forced to do something you're not comfortable with.
 This is based on a federal law.

 - Give your thoughts on the rights and responsibilities policy.

 - Ask for a specific certified provider in our network.

 - Have your child's team make decisions based on your youth's needs.

 - Get healthcare services that obey Wyoming and federal laws.

 - Help make decisions about your youth's healthcare.
 This includes the right:

 - To get a second medical opinion.

 - To say "no" to participation.
 This is your right unless the court says otherwise.

-- File a complaint or grievance about:

-- Magellan. - A High Fidelity Wraparound provider. - The care your youth receives. - File an appeal about a Magellan action or decision. - Get a copy of your youth's records.
-You can ask that they be changed or corrected. - Use your rights.
+- File a complaint or grievance about: - Magellan. - A High Fidelity Wraparound provider. - The care your youth receives. - File an appeal about a Magellan action or decision. - Right to request and receive a copy of their medical records and request that they be amended or corrected. - Use your rights.
 This will not affect the way Magellan and its providers treat you. - Talk with your child and family team about what strategies are right for your child. - Ask for information in a way that you can get to it easily.
 This applies if you have a visual, hearing or physical disability.
-This will help you know about the benefits and services you can get. - Receive information about the benefits provided by us and about benefits you might have, that are not provided by us.
-There are not any services we do not cover because of moral or religious objections. - Receive training on my rights and understand the process for instances of abuse, neglect and exploitation. - Choose between in-person services or telehealth services or a combination of both.
+This will help you know about the benefits and services you can get. - Receive information about the benefits provided by us and about benefits you might have that are not provided by us.
+There are not any services we do not cover because of moral or religious objections. - Receive training on my rights and understand the process for instances of abuse, neglect, and exploitation. - Choose between in-person services, telehealth services, or a combination of both. - Right to participate in decisions regarding his or her health care, including the right to refuse treatment. - Right to be free from any form of restraint or seclusion